cwi-dis/cwipc/readme.md

 Many issues are easier to debug with the Python scripts.
 There are some hooks in place to help with this.

+All Python scripts accept a `--debugpy` command line option.
+This will pause the script at begin of run and you can attach the vscode Python debugger to the process.

-All Python scripts accept a `--pausefordebug` command line option.
+All Python scripts also accept a `--pausefordebug` command line option.
 This will pause the script at begin of run (and end of run), waiting for you to press `Y`.
-While the script is paused you can obtain the process ID and attach the vscode Python or C/C++ debugger to the process.
+While the script is paused you can obtain the process ID and attach the vscode C/C++ debugger to the process.

-> For some cases, such as debugging an installed cwipc, the Python scripts also accept a `--debuglibrary NAME=PATH` argument, for example `--debuglibrary cwipc_util=/tmp/libcwipc_util.dylib` to load the given cwipc library from the given path.
-This allows you to load the library that you have just built so you can set breakpoints in the library code.

 The Python unittests can also be run individually after running the `activate` script above.